ClubRobotInsat/ElectroniqueCdF2024/PCBDesigns/DesignFiles/Anomaly_Reports/Anomalies_All.md

 -Servo connector erroneously provides 3.3V , documentation states/specifies 5V min for servo operation
 (Corrected in Version V1.0 of Herkulex Driver Board)

+## Sensor Board V0.0 :
+Major problem with Time Of Flight sensors, more pins should be exposed in order to set up I2C

 ## All boards
 - STM32 boards are supplied via Vin, Vin theoretically should be supplied with a voltage between 7V and 12V (which then feeds into a Low Dropout Regulator).
 However we supply Vin with 5V, they still work but we are not operating in optimal conditions.
 - Rounded corners should be considered.